How to Harness the Benefits of Active Listening

 Listening is something the vast majority of us take for granted.
 It’s what we do automatically every second of the day, taking in the sounds around us, filtering and processing the world we live in and communicating with others.

-Those who choose to see listening as a skill to be developed, however, can gain a definite edge in the understanding of people and situations.
-In the work environment, those who can listen well will generally make fewer mistakes and upset fewer people.
-In relationships and family life being able to listen well will help you avoid quite a few arguments!
+Those who choose to see listening as a skill to be developed can gain a definite edge in their understanding of people and situations.
+In the work environment, those who can listen well will generally make fewer mistakes and upset less people.
+In relationships and family life being able to listen well will help you avoid quite a few arguments along the way.
+And in some cases, when the opportunity presents itself, listening can help bring about social change.

 So what exactly is good listening, and how can it be developed?
 Here is a key distinction to assist you in gaining the benefits of great listening.

-In her book The Coaching Manual, Julie Starr differentiates between:
+In her book The Coaching Manual, leadership coach and management consultant Julie Starr differentiates between:

 Whether through not noticing their body language or tone, nor picking up the subtleties hidden in what they aren’t saying as much as what they are, we miss the chance to gain everything possible from the conversation.